 The names of the artists, song titles, running order and the date of the Belarusian national selection show have been revealed!
-The 12 artists will take the stage for their shot at a ticket to Rotterdam on 28 February at the Belarusfilm filming pavilion.
+On 28 February, the 12 artists will compete for a ticket to Rotterdam.

 The 12 artists have officially drawn for their place in the running order, as well.
 The artists, in order of performance, are:

 Olga Shimanskaya (NAPOLI) - Do Not Let Me Down